daveshanley/quobix.com/content/articles/experience-engineering/index.md

 ---
 title: "What is Experience Engineering?"
-description: "The art of creating the big red easy button.
-Is experience engineering even a real thing?
-Let's talk about what it means to engineer experiences."
+description: "Building the big red easy button, UI, UX, DX, API, CLI SDK all have experience engineering in common, but what exactly is it?"
 date: 2021-09-26T13:07:35-04:00
 draft: false
 menu: "articles"